A guide to landlords for renting your property through us.

 You will be immediately notified when we receive offers on the property.
 The offer will include, the amount of rent the tenants are prepared to pay, the proposed start date, the tenancy term and specific conditions, and the tenants requests known as the wish list.

-Once an offer has been accepted by you, we will ask the prospective tenants to supply details so we can apply for a comprehensive reference and credit search report provided by a specialist tenant referencing service.
+Once an offer has been accepted by you, we will ask the prospective tenants to supply details so we can apply for a comprehensive reference and credit search report provided by Diligent Services a specialist tenant referencing service.
 Alternatively we can apply for the more traditional references from their Bank, Employers and a Character or Previous Landlord/Letting Agent.
 In the case of a Company or self employed applicant we ask for information from their Bank or a copy of the current Annual report, Accountant or Solicitor and a Trade referee.
 All references are submitted to the Landlord for prior approval.
-We will also ask the prospective tenant for a goodwill reservation payment usually equal to one weeks rent, so that the property is withdrawn from the market.
+We will also ask the prospective tenant for a holding deposit payment usually equal to one weeks rent, so that the property is withdrawn from the market whilst their application is processed.

-Unless we are otherwise instructed we will draft a suitable document by means of our own comprehensive Tenancy Agreement in respect of all furnished and unfurnished lettings.
-Landlords instructing their own Solicitors to prepare an Agreement must be responsible for their Solicitors costs.
+Unless we are otherwise instructed we will use our own comprehensive Tenancy Agreement in respect of all furnished and unfurnished lettings.
+Landlords instructing their own Solicitors to prepare a Tenancy Agreement or to check tenancy documents that have been supplied by another company such as a Relocation Agent will be responsible for their Solicitors costs and charges.

 Stamp Duty Land Tax